eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 Proximity flow

 1. The user logs in successfully to the EUDI Wallet app and views the dashboard.
-2. The user clicks the 'SHOW QR/TAP' button in order to display the QR code.
+2. The user clicks the 'SHOW QR/TAP' button to display the QR code.
 3. The Relying Party scans the presented QR code.
-4. EUDI Wallet User can view the set of requested data from the relying party.
+4. EUDI Wallet User can view the requested data set from the relying party.

     1. The distinction between mandatory and optional data elements is depicted.
     2. The requestor (i.e. relying party) of the data is depicted.